ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 ## Evaluation

-The grading scheme is rooted in achieving the learning outcomes.
+The grading scheme is rooted in achieving the learning outcomes and finalized with a grading contract.
+Each student will submit a grading contract in the first two weeks and then if all work meets the specification, will earn the contracted grade.

+The following describes each activity in the course and the specification for it.

+### Discussions, Exercises, and Notes

+For each topic we cover in class, you should engage fully in the class discussion and practice exercises that are provided if applicable.

+To demonstrate engagement you must:
+- provide a good faith attempt at any exercises provided
+- contribute to the discussion (comments and questions both count)
+- contribute to annotated class notes

-### Presentations (20%)
+### Presentations

 Presenting papers and participating in class will contribute to demonstrating a basic awareness at each of learning objective.